Communicating over Filter-and-Forward Relay Networks with Channel Output Feedback: Noisy Channel Output Feedback

 \subsection{General Framework}

 So far our analysis has been concentrated on the scenario where the feedback link is noiseless, i.e., $\sigma_n^2 = 0$.
-In this section, we look at the scenario when the channel output feedback is in fact noisy.
-This leads to the situation where the source no longer has exact knowledge about the state of decoding at the destination.
+In this section, we look at the scenario when the channel output feedback is in fact noisy. {All the noises in this section will be assumed to be additive white Gaussian in nature.} This leads to the situation where the source no longer has exact knowledge about the state of decoding at the destination.
 We will develop a linear coding framework assuming that the source and the destination can perform only linear operations.
 This is motivated by the fact that for the noiseless case, the lower bound reported in the previous section is achievable using linear encoding and decoding.

 In the presence of noise, the metric that we are interested in optimizing is the post-processed signal-to-noise ratio~(SNR) over the length of transmission of a single symbol.
 Furthermore to obtain a non-zero achievable rate, our proposed coding scheme can be used in concatenated fashion as outlined in \cite{ZaDa11} for point-to-point communication.
 It can also be incorporated in the network protocols using variants of automatic repeat request~(ARQ).